dylanreedx/go-todo-api/README.md

   - [ ] find more efficient way to test
   - [ ] controllers vs. repositories

+- [ ] deploy

+  - [ ] figure out docker and maybe kubernetes
+  - [ ] how to deploy to heroku or digital ocean

 - [ ] frontend
   - [ ] scaffold
     - [ ] Next.js